CumulusNetworks/docs/content/cumulus-netq-48/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

     - port: 31980 (default configuration)
     - server: IP address of the NetQ server where the agent should send its collected data
     - vrf: default (or one that you specify)
-    - inband-interface: For deployments where switches are managed through an in-band interface, the interface used to reach your NetQ server and used by LCM to connect to the switch
+    - inband-interface: the interface used to reach your NetQ server and used by lifecycle management to connect to the switch (for deployments where switches are managed through an in-band interface)

     Your configuration should be similar to this: